ACP Effective Insecticides

 See individual pesticide labels and the UC IPM guidelines for citrus for rate recommendations.
 Many insecticides are effective in killing psyllids, especially if they make direct contact.

 Synthetic Insecticides known to be effective for ACP management.
 The broad spectrum insecticides have a much longer residual than the soft insecticides - often weeks to months.
 Of these insecticides, the neonicotinoids and pyrethroids have the greatest persistence and so the greatest effect on populations.
-Research is demonstrating that Actara (foliar thiamethoxam) is a particularly effective insecticide. *Insecticides that affect primarily egg and nymph stages.
+Research is demonstrating that Actara (foliar thiamethoxam) is a particularly effective insecticide.

 Organic insecticides provide short-term reduction of ACP